Ella-bear/SE_Day1/README.md

 - User Satisfaction: By focusing on user requirements and feedback, it ensures that the developed software meets user expectations.

 Identify and describe at least three key milestones in the evolution of software engineering.
-1968: NATO Software Engineering Conference: This marked the first use of the term "software engineering" and emphasized the need for better software development practices.
-1970s: Structured Programming: The introduction of structured programming methodologies aimed at improving clarity, quality, and development speed.
-Late 1990s: Agile Manifesto: The publication of the Agile Manifesto in 2001 revolutionized software development by promoting flexible, iterative processes that focus on collaboration and customer feedback.
+ Milestones include the development of programming languages (e.g., Fortran, C), the establishment of software engineering as a discipline in the 1960s, the advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.
 Requirement Analysis: Gathering and analyzing user needs and system requirements.